loadingio/ldview/README.md

      - idx: if provided, remove node in this position and return it.
      - node: if idx is not provided, user can use the node itself to hint ldView.
      - name: name of ld-each.

+## Handler Parameters

+When handlers for each ld node is called, it contains following parameters:

+ * node - current node
+ * names - all name in ld/pd for current node, space separated.
+ * name - matched name for current handler of this node.
+ * idx - index of current node, if this rule matches multiple times.
+ * local - local data for storing information along with the node, in its life cycle.
+ * context - view-wise data, set via `setContext` API. default null.
+ * data - only for `ld-each` node. bound data for this node.
+ * evt - event object if this handler is an event handler.
+ * evts - hash for listing all bound events.

 ## Placeholder for loading